Shippable/docs/sources/deploy/kubernetes.md

 - **Kubernetes**

-Shippable will use your kubernetes configuration to communicate with your cluster on your behalf.
-[See here](../platform/integration/kubernetes) for directions on adding a Kubernetes account integration to Shippable for this.
+Shippable will use your Kubernetes configuration to communicate with your cluster on your behalf.
+[See here](../platform/integration/kubernetes) for directions on adding a Kubernetes account integration to Shippable.

 - **Docker Hub**

-You also need to configure an integration to Docker hub so that we can pull your image.
+You also need to configure an integration to Docker Hub so that we can pull your image.
 Follow instructions in the [Docker Hub integration](/platform/integration/docker-hub/) page.

 ###2: Create resources

-You need the following three resources in your `shippable.resources.yml` file:
+You need the following two resources in your `shippable.resources.yml` file:

 ####cluster
 First, we need a cluster resources which references a cluster that has been deployed in your environment and for which we created the Kubernetes integration in the previous step.